 - It is the most tolerant form to extreme temperature and humidity conditions

 - It is not always sensitive to insect growth regulators (see below)

-- It is protected by its cocoon often surrounded by various debris that reinforces the mechanical protection
+- It is protected by its cocoon, and often surrounded by various debris that reinforces protection from predators

 - They have the longest potential life span